stafiprotocol/neutron-lsd-contracts/README.md

     - `era_restake`: Restake rewards generated in the previous era.
     - `era_active`: Handles the data changes caused by new stakes or unstakes in the new era process, calculates the new era's rate, and initiates the new era.
 - **ICQ Query Frequency Adjustment**: During the new era process, the contract will flexibly update the frequency of ICQ queries as needed to reduce the cost for ICQ relayers.

-### Pool Validator Management

-- **Functionality**: Pool managers can update the validators bound to a pool using the following methods:
-    - `add_pool_validators`: Adds validators to the pool.
-    - `rm_pool_validator`: Removes validators from the pool.
-    - `pool_update_validator`: Updates validator information for the pool.
 - When a Redelegate action occurs, `pool_update_validators_icq` must be executed to synchronize the contract content's ICQ with the latest validator-related queries.